 Modular platform and insert systems — removable cushions and slats

-Modular systems rely on a fixed platform with removable cushions or slats that stack for daytime seating.
-They favor comfort, allowing 4 to 6 inch slab mattresses or layered foam, but they often require more time to convert and more dedicated storage for cushions when not in use.
-These are popular where users want near-home bedding comfort and can accept slightly longer setup times.
+But they often need more time to convert and more set storage for cushions when not in use.
+These are common where users want near-home bedding comfort and can accept slightly longer setup times.

 Custom folding beds for Sprinter coachbuilt interiors